hturner/conf-management-proposal/out/conference-management-proposal.md

 <!--
 At a high-level address what your proposal is and how it will address the problem identified.
 Highlight any benefits to the R Community that follow from solving the problem.
 This should be your most compelling section.
 -->
 Our proposal is to evaluate a number of open source conference management systems to assess their suitability for use with useR! and satRdays.
 We will set up test versions of these systems to test their functionality and ease of use for all roles (systems administrator, local organizer, program chair, reviewer, conference participant).
 A system will be selected and a production system set up, with a view to be ready for useR!
-2018 and the next satRdays conference \[or for use after satRdays trial period?\]
+2018 and future satRdays events.

 Detail
 ------